 This utility runs automatically and allows user files to be copied or backed-up.
-For more information, see Chapter 7 on Page 183.
+For more information, see Utilities on page 167.

 1.5.2 Download Service Data

 This utility allows you to add a base station to a project to strengthen the static network.
 This utility also allows additional base stations to be included and downloaded data via FTP from more than 3000 stations observed by the nine supported networks, including CORS, IGS and ARGN.